nightbot/docs/commands/songs.md

 > !songs promote `queue_postion`

-will move the song in the `queue_postion` to postion 1; the next song.
+will move the song in the `queue_postion` to position 1; the next song.

 ## Editing Song Volume